alzohrah/Terjmat/README.md

 click on Create
 ![`Translator`](images/4.png)

-Then, wait some time until shows the application are Running and click on Visit App URL
+Then, wait seconds until shows the application shows Running and click on Visit App URL

 ![`Translator`](images/5.png)